-The UIDAI sees Aadhaar as an 'ecosystem' comprising the government, people, vendors, developers, operators and applications ('apps').
-The UIDAI presumes that, in the near future, authentication and identification would become central to the economy, making the UID ecosystem into an attractive proposition for both developers and operators.
-Aadhaar would be the foundation for authentication and identification, and private operators can build applications as layers on it.
-This ecosystem mimics the mobile telephone platforms like iPhone and Android-the 'app market' model, where there are apps for almost every aspect of life.
+The UIDAI sees Aadhaar as an "ecosystem" comprising the government, people, vendors, developers, operators and applications ('apps').
+The UIDAI presumes that in the near future authentication and identification would become crucial issues, if not central, in the economy and hence the UID ecosystem stands to become an attractive proposition for the developers and operators.
+Aadhaar would be the foundation for authentication and identification, and the private operators can build applications as layers on it.
+This ecosystem mimics the mobile telephone platforms like iPhone and Android - the "app market" model, where there are apps for almost every aspect of life.
 The entrepreneurial developers will see the opportunity and create innovative 'apps'.
-In ways similar to how paper money got replaced by plastic money in transactions, the UID will solve the problem of authenticating and identifying a party.

-Two questions arise here: just when, and why, did 'transactions' become a problem?
-If the UID is a commercial infrastructure, then who stands to benefit most from the design of the system?
+Similar to the way paper money is replaced by plastic money or credit/debit cards in transactions, the UID will solve the problem of authenticating and identifying a party.
+Two questions arise here: When and why did "transaction" become a problem?
+If UID is a commercial infrastructure, then who stands to benefit most from the design of the system?